ScottArbeit/Grace/docs/Design and Motivations.md

 ## A word about Git

-It's not possible to design a version control system (VCS) today (Grace was first conceived in December, 2020) without designing something that relates to, interfaces with, and/or somehow *just reacts to* Git.
+It's not possible to design a version control system (VCS) today without designing something that relates to, interfaces with, and/or somehow *just reacts to* Git.
 In order to explain some of the choices I've made in Grace, I *have* to mention Git.
 Mostly, of course, I'll do that if I think Grace is better in some way or other.

 With that said, and just to be clear...
 I respect Git enormously.
 It will take years for any new VCS to approximate the feature-set of Git.
 Until a new one starts to gain momentum and gets a sustained programming effort behind it - open-source and community-supported - every new VCS will sort-of be a sketch compared to everything that Git can do.

 The maintainers of Git are among the best programmers in the world.
 The way they continue to improve Git's scalability and performance, year-after-year, while maintaining compatibility with existing repositories, is an example of how to do world-impacting programming with skill and, dare I say, grace.

 Git has been around for 17 years now, and it's not disappearing anytime soon.
-If you love Git, if it fits your needs well, you will be able to continue to use Git for at least the next 20 years without a problem.
+If you love Git, if it fits your needs well, I'm guessing you will be able to continue to use it for the next 15-20 years without a problem.
 (What source control might look like in 2042 is anyone's guess.)

 Whether Git will remain the dominant version control system for that entire time is quite another question.
 I believe that *something else* will capture people's imagination enough to get them to switch away from Git at some point.
 My guess about when that will happen is: soon-ish.
 Like, *something else* is being created now-ish, \<waves hands\>±2 years.
 There are some wonderful source control projects going on right now that are exploring this space.
 I offer Grace in the hope that *it* will be good enough to make people switch.
 Time will tell.